 Each Member of the Council shall be entitled to the same basic allowance.
-From 25 May 2016 the Allowance shall be £5,050.08 and shall be increased annually on 1st April each year thereafter in line with the National Joint Council Staff Pay Award.
+From 30 January 2024 the Allowance shall be £6,279.90 and shall be increased annually on 1st April each year thereafter to the national average pay award in line with the National Joint Council Staff Pay Award.